 Patient & Family Support

-Dealing with a chronic disease can give rise to a variety of social, emotional, and financial issues for you and your family.
+Dealing with a chronic disease can create a variety of social, emotional, and financial issues for you and your family.
 At every stage in the process, we are here for you.
-Whether it's making sure refreshments are available in the waiting areas, or sitting down with you one-on-one to discuss your care, the University of Illinois Hospital & Health Sciences System is focused on a patient-centered approach to healthcare, and we will be with you every step of the way.
-Because of this, the Transplant Clinic has been rated the number one clinic in patient satisfaction in 2012.
+Whether it's making sure refreshments are available in the waiting areas or sitting down with you to discuss your care, UI Health is focused on a patient-centered approach to healthcare, and we will be with you every step of the way.

 Social and Financial Support

-At the University of Illinois Transplant Program, we have a team of licensed clinical social workers and financial case managers.
+Our Kidney Transplant Program, features a team of licensed clinical social workers and financial case managers.
 To make the transplant experience run smoothly, they provide you and your family with the following resources:

 - Referrals for supportive counseling